 The Governance and Nominating Committee follows the Diversity Policy when recruiting new Directors.
-This includes, in addition to its own search, engaging qualified independent advisors to conduct a search for candidates who meet the Board' skills and diversity criteria.
+This includes, in addition to its own search, engaging qualified independent advisors to conduct a search for candidates who meet the Board's skills and diversity criteria.
 The Board recognizes that a board made up of highly qualified Directors from diverse backgrounds - and who reflect the changing demographics of the markets in which Lifeco operates, the talent available with the required expertise, and Lifeco's evolving customer and employee base - promotes better corporate governance.
-With this in mind, our target is a Board that is composed of at least 30% women, as we continue striving towards gender parity.
-As well, Canada Life, as a signatory of the BlackNorth Initiative, has committed to achieving a minimum of 3.5% Black representation in executive and Board roles by 2025.
-As of December 31, 2023, there were 6 women (32%), 1 member of the LGBTQ2+ community (5%), 1 member of a visible minority (5%) and no persons with disabilities (0%) or Indigenous peoples (0%) on our Board.
+Our Board has an expressed ambition to ensure its composition consists of at least 30% women, as we continue striving towards gender parity to achieve the benefits of greater diversity on the Board.
+As of December 31, 2024, there were 6 women (32%), 1 member of the LGBTQ2+ community (5%), 1 member of a visible minority (5%) and no persons with disabilities (0%) or Indigenous peoples (0%) on our Board.
 If the proposed nominees are elected at the Meeting, there will be 6 women (32%), 1 member of the LGBTQ2+ community (5%), 1 member of a visible minority (5%) and no persons with disabilities (0%) or Indigenous peoples (0%) on our Board.
 One of our Directors has identified as both a woman and as a member of the LGBTQ2+ community.
 Additionally, one of our Directors has identified as both a woman and as a member of a visible minority.